Carbonated Soft Drinks - Canada - July 2014

 - Lower/no-calorie CSDs continue to provide growth opportunities

 - Increasing product transparency can also benefit CSD brands

 Carbonated soft drinks (CSDs) remains a popular category, enjoyed by 88% of Canadian adults.
 The category’s ability to cater for different tastes and interests has ensured that it continues to grow, with retail values expected to reach $2.84 billion in 2014.
 However, the market has continued to face challenges from health-related organisations over the sugar content of many CSD products.
 This has led to the development of a thriving lower-calorie segment, with 2014 seeing the launch of the mid-calorie Pepsi Next.

 Coca-Cola and Pepsi continue to dominate the market but there appears to also be growing interest in other flavoured carbonates, often coming from smaller operators.
 The market remains a proactive one in innovation terms, with Coca-Cola’s launch of a customisable carbonate machine (Keurig Cola) adding further to consumer interest in more tailored CSD products.
 The category remains diverse and suited to consumption across a wide variety of occasions, with value and volume growth expected to continue in a challenging soft drinks market in the coming years.

-For the purposes of this report, Mintel defines the carbonated soft drinks market as covering all carbonated soft drinks sold through the retail and non-retail channels.
+For the purposes of this report, Mintel defines the carbonated soft drink industry analysis as covering all carbonated soft drinks sold through the retail and non-retail channels.
 Data include sales through the following outlets: